Zentropa: Sexual harassment allegations

 In November 2017, in the wake of the Me Too movement, nine women – all former employees at Zentropa – spoke of an "ingrained" culture of abuse at the studio.
-Several of the those interviewed said that their treatment had prompted them to stop working in the film industry altogether.
+Several of those interviewed said that their treatment had prompted them to stop working in the film industry altogether.
 Jensen, the company's co-founder, was specifically accused of sexual misconduct and sidelined from operations.
 An internal memo stated that he would no longer exercise "influence on the daily leadership of the company [and] will not partake in any management meetings."
 According to von Trier, Jensen stepped down and passed to Anders Kjaerhauge as CEO of Zentropa when the former's further allegations of harassment came to light.